MrChocoreto/JDotParser/README.md

 # JDot Parser
-This is a library from CSharp that want give you an alternative from Json Utility.
+This is a library for CSharp that wants provide you an alternative to Json Utility using its own sintax and a layer to criptography

+## Instalation